 See more »

-UK video version is cut to get a PG rating.
-A double ear clap is removed, as well as the sound of a head-butt.
-The UK cinema version was uncut with the same rating.
+PG-rated home video versions in the UK were cut by the BBFC to get a PG rating (although the UK cinema version was passed uncut with the same rating).
+A double ear clap was removed, as well as the (apparent) sound of a head-butt.
+The film was finally passed uncut with a 12 rating in January 2020.
 See more »

 Was this review helpful to you?